gsdu8g9/pytin/scripts/nginx/ddos/README.md

 ## DDoS analyzers

 By default HTTP protector uses Generic flood analyzer.
-It counts requests from the specific IP to some URL and block, based on threshold parameter.
+It counts requests from the specific IP to some URL targets and block, based on threshold parameter.

 The following urls are treated as the different targets: